 - last but not least, hire explorers

 Product discovery is messy, never ending and the main source of learnings.
 Continuous product discovery doesn’t need processes, tools and documentation.
 It needs explorers, people with a purpose and curious about how things work.
-Leaders who aim to make the world a better place and are willing to improve people’s lives.
+It needs leaders who aim to make the world a better place and are willing to improve people’s lives.

 Tools and processes can help you to get started, but they won’t be enough.
 This might sound a little like unicorns and rainbows, but the reality is that you need to create, and develop, a discovery mindset.